5-Days Road Tripping Around Portugal

 Megalithic Enclosure of Almendres

 Located about 130km from Lisbon, Almendres Cromlech is a megalithic enclosure that, while less visually striking than Stonehenge, is about 2000 years older than the famous English site.
-It is also free to visit and not crowded or fenced off by any means, so you can get as close to the stones as you wish.
+It’s also free to visit and not crowded or fenced off by any means, so you can get as close to the stones as you wish.

 We spent some time wondering why these stones exist here and trying to spot the engravings that remain on some of them, not an easy task due to heavy erosion.

-About 90 granite stones remain standing in two rough circles, in what might have been a ceremonial site assembled here around 5000 BC, around the time humans were transitioning from hunter-gatherer to a settler society.
+About 90 granite stones remain standing in two rough circles, in what might have been a ceremonial site assembled here in about 5000 BC, around the time humans were transitioning from hunter-gatherer to a settler society.
 They were discovered in 1966, but the exact reason why these Neolithic stones were put in the Alentejo site remains a mystery.

 The capital of Alentejo region gets a lot of tourist appeal due to its historic and well preserved old town, surrounded by 14th-century walls, from which the remains of the Roman Temple of Évora sticks out as the city’s most prominent landmark.